Geometry of horospherical varieties of Picard rank one: A full rectangular Lefschetz exceptional collection on the --variety

-In what follows $X$ is the horospherical variety in case (5).
+In what follows, $X$ denotes the horospherical variety $X^5$.
 Recall that $X$ is embedded into $\Pp (V(\oa) \oplus V(\ob))$ and recall the blow-up construction from Subsection~\ref{ss:blowups}.
-In this section we will use the following notations, which are better suited for case (5) of the classification:
+In this section we will use the following notation which is better suited to the case of our study: